AutoResearch/autora-template-cookiecutter/{{ cookiecutter.__project_slug }}/README.md

 #### Step 5.1: Update Metadata

 To begin publishing your package, update the metadata under `project` in the pyproject.toml file to include
-- name,
+- name
-- description,
+- description
-- author-name,
+- author-name
-- author-email, and
+- author-email
+{% if cookiecutter.use_dynamic_versioning == "no" -%}
-- version.
+- version
+{% endif -%}

 Also, update the URL for the repository under `project.urls`.

-There are at least two options for publishing the package.
-For beginners, we recommend Option 1 (via Github Actions) as it is easier to follow.
+{% if cookiecutter.use_github_actions == "yes" -%}

-#### Step 5.2 (Option 1): Publish via GitHub Actions
+#### Step 5.2 Publish via GitHub Actions

-To automate the publishing process for your package, you can use a GitHub action instead of Twine:
+To automate the publishing process for your package, you can use a GitHub action:
+- Add a github secret in your repository named PYPI_API_TOKEN, that contains a pyPI token of your account
 - Add the GitHub action to the `.github/workflows` directory: For example, you can use the default publishing action:
   - Navigate to the `actions` on the GitHub website of your repository.
   - Search for the `Publish Python Package` action and add it to your project